symlex/symlex/README.md

         app:
             class: Silex\Application

-This provides a uniform approach for bootstrapping Web and command-line applications with the same kernel.
+This provides a uniform approach for bootstrapping Silex and Symfony Console applications with the same kernel.

 *Note: If debug mode is turned off, the dependency injection container is cached in var/cache/.
 You have to delete all cache files after updating the configuration.
 To disable caching completely, add `container.cache: false` to  `app/config/parameters.yml`*